-If you are looking to practise a psychometric test to help you identify your areas of improvement, here are some resources to help you with that.
+Psychologists at the University of Texas report in the Journal of Psychology that free tests are more reliable and efficient than their paid-for, proprietary counterparts.
+So, if you are looking to practise a psychometric test to help you identify your areas of improvement, here are some resources to help you with that.

 - The Open Psychometric Test Resource is a psychometric collaborative project from UK universities and occupational psychologists.
 Feel free to take any of their online tests.
 They also welcome being included in any psychometric research you are currently involved with.